Overtime (ice hockey): High school

 On February 20, 2020, in Black River Falls, Wisconsin, Black River Falls Co-op vs. Viroqua Co-op girls went a total of six overtimes - a combination of 8 and 12 minute overtimes - total elapsed playtime of 122 minutes, 51 seconds, a new US High School Record.
 Black River Falls won 2–1 in sextuple overtime.
 Viroqua goalie Abby Severson stopped 108 of 110 shots in the game.

 Marquette vs Orchard Lake St Marys went eight overtimes during the Michigan State Ice Hockey Division 1 Championship game before Tournament officials stopped the game in consideration of the health and welfare of the players on March 8, 2008.
 The 1–1 tie resulted in the two teams being declared co-champions.
 The game lasted 109 minutes.
 Ryan Morley Stockton of St. Mary's had a MHSAA-record 58 saves.

 In a 1996 FCIAC quarterfinal matchup in Darien, Connecticut, between archrivals Wilton and Ridgefield, Wilton's Bill Lenich scored after 104 minutes of hockey, in the 8th eight-minute overtime period.

 The longest game in American high school history was an Aurora High School–Solon High School game in which Aurora won in the eighth overtime period of the Ohio state playoffs.
 The winning goal was scored with 3:52 left in the 8th overtime (105th minute), setting an American record.

+A 2026 12U hockey game in Minnesota between St. Paul and Cottage Grove went to twelve overtimes, for a total game time of 180 minutes.
+The game was played over the course of three days, and ended when organizers opted to hold a shootout instead of a 13th overtime.
+Cottage Grove won 2-1.

 Since 2015, most state tournaments allow up to 5 overtime periods (4-on-4 after first overtime), after which best-of-3-round shootouts and extra rounds if needed are conducted, to eliminate co-champions.